J.S. Acker Park:

 MORNING GLORY SITE

 Walk south (right) on the trail and into the forest.
-Follow the trail as it drops into the steam bed and go up the other side.
+Follow the trail as it drops into the steam bed and goes up the other side.
 Follow the trail along Granite Creek until you see a sign about Southwest Rivers.
-Continue walking.
-The first big cottonwood on the left is guarding the treasure.
+Continue walking and look for a large red willow tree on the left.

 COTTONWOOD SOUTH SITE